Create a shirt with Printify today

 Cons:

-The dye sublimation or all-over-print (AOP) method is a great way to create exquisitely unique designs.
+Dye sublimation printing, also called all-over-print (AOP), is a great way to create exquisitely unique designs.

-Your artwork is first printed with liquid inks on heat transfer paper.
-The whole setup is then placed in a heat press, where ink turns into gas – the fabric soaks up the ink and becomes one with the design.
-The applied pressure then turns the gas ink solid, ensuring a vibrant and long-lasting image.
+The design is first printed with liquid inks on heat transfer paper.
+It’s then placed in a heat press machine, where the fabric paint turns into gas.
+The garment soaks up the ink and becomes one with the design.
+The applied pressure solidifies the gas ink, ensuring a vibrant, permanent image.

 Pros: